brimdata/super/book/src/dev/libraries/go.md

 ```
 Note that the order of data has changed because the database stores data
 in a sorted order.
 Since we did not specify a "pool key" when we created
-the lake, it ends up sorting the data by `this`.
+the database, it ends up sorting the data by `this`.

 ### Database Service Reader

-We can use the same code above to talk to a SuperDB servuce.
+We can use the same code above to talk to a SuperDB service.
 All we do is
 give it the URI of the service, which by default is on port 9867.

-To try this out, first run a SuperDB service on the scratch lake we created
+To try this out, first run a SuperDB service on the scratch database we created
 above:
 ```
 super db serve -db ./scratch